Topological symmetries of simply-connected four-manifolds and actions of automorphism groups of free groups: Introduction

-Let $M$ be a simply connected closed topological four-manifold.
-Such a manifold was classified by Freedmann in terms of the intersection pairing on second homology and the Kirby--Siebenmann invariant.
-In this article, we study the topological transformation groups on $M.$ Since any finite group $ G $ acts freely on a simply connected closed 4-manifold $M$ (the universal cover of a 4-manifold with fundamental group $G$) and acts effectively on the homology $H_{\ast }(M)$ by the Lefschetz fixed-point theorem, we restrict our attention to the homologically trivial actions.
+The proof of Theorem \ref{th2} is based on the study of symmetries of 4-manifolds.
+Let $M$ be a simply connected closed topological 4-manifold.
+Such a manifold was classified by Freedman in terms of the intersection pairing on second homology and the Kirby--Siebenmann invariant.
+As a first step, we study the topological transformation groups on $M.$ Since any finite group $G$ acts freely on a simply connected closed 4-manifold $M$ (the universal cover of a 4-manifold with fundamental group $G$) and acts effectively on the homology $H_{\ast }(M;\mathbb{Z})$ by the Lefschetz fixed-point theorem, we restrict our attention to the homologically trivial actions.
 It turns out that these actions are very restrictive.
-The following is our first main result:
+The locally linear version of the following result was firstly proved by McCooey \cite {mc}.

-\begin{theorem} Let $G$ be a (possibly finite) compact Lie group acting effectively and homologically trivially on a topological closed 4-manifold $ M $ with $H_{1}(M)=0.$ When the second Betti number $b_{2}(M)>2,$ the group $ G$ is a subgroup of $S^{1}\times S^{1}.$ \end{theorem}
+\begin{theorem} Let $G$ be a (possibly finite) compact Lie group acting effectively and homologically trivially on a topological closed 4-manifold $ M $ with $H_{1}(M;\mathbb{Z})=0.$ When the second Betti number $b_{2}(M)\geq 3, $ the group $G$ is a subgroup of $S^{1}\times S^{1}.$ \end{theorem}